 Typical Fat FIRE Expenses

-Fat FIRE usually means spending $80,000 to $150,000+ a year for a person or couple, depending on where you live and what you love.
+Fat FIRE usually means spending $80,000 to $150,000+ a year for a person or couple, depending on location and priorities.
 Here’s a sample breakdown:

 Savings Goals for Fat FIRE